connorbuckbee/CSC212_Final_Project/README.md

 Andre Quiroa<br />

 Thanks for taking the time to look at this code! <br />
-Compile with the following command: <br />
+Pull all of the files into one directory, and compile with the following: <br />
 g++ main.cpp btree.cpp node.cpp <br />